E-DPNCT: An Enhanced Attack Resilient Differential Privacy Model For Smart Grids Using Split Noise Cancellation: Introduction

+Our contributions are highlighted as follows: \begin{itemize} \item We present E-DPNCT that is collusion attack resistant by splitting the noise over multiple master smart meters (MSMs).
+This, to the best of the authors knowledge, is the first data perturbation DP scheme for smart grids that does not make an assumption of trusted entities and that is resilient against collusion attacks. \item We assess the performance of our E-DPNCT against the state of the art encryption collusion resistant approach EPIC \cite{epic}. {\item We compared our results in accuracy with DP based model "Differentially Private Demand Side Management for Incentivized Dynamic Pricing in Smart Grid (DRDP)" \cite{hassan2022}.} \item We experimented with multiple sensitivity values and study their impact on privacy and accuracy/utility of the data. \end{itemize}

 The rest of the paper is organized as follows.
 The related work is discussed in section \ref{litreview}.
-In section \ref{PS}, our proposed solution along with algorithm and example is present.
-We discuss the performance analysis of DPNCT against privacy attacks in section \ref{PerformanceA}.
-In the section \ref{CADPNCT} we proposed E-DPNCT to cater collusion attack.
-Privacy and utility validation is discussed in \ref{PrivacyA} and \ref{UitlityA} respectively.
-Finally we conclude the discussion in section \ref{Con}.
+The threat model and Preliminary Knowledge are introduced in section \ref{threatmodelsection} and \ref{PrelimSection} respectively.
+After that proposed solution is introduced in section \ref{ProposedEDPNCTsection}.
+Finally, The paper is concluded with section \ref{Con} that includes summary of analysis on E-DPNCT and the future directions.